Robust estimation of the Quantum Fisher Information on a quantum processor: Numerical investigations

 In this last section, we provide the measurement of the lower bounds via a classical numerical experiment for GHZ states prepared without any state preparation errors (perfect GHZ states).
 We take the same measurement budget as applied in the experimental procedure (c.f Sec.~\ref{sec:budget} of the main text).
+Here again, we consider $\sigma=0$ in Eq.~\eqref{eq:shiftedshadow}.
 Additionally, we consider that the single qubit random unitary operations are done perfectly and take into account only readout errors with a probability of $p_{\rm meas} = 1.4\%$ as recorded for the IBM superconducting qubit device `ibm\_prague'~\cite{IBMQ_ref}.
 The results are shown in Fig.~\ref{fig13}.